-These tasty and fluffy keto ricotta pancakes are made with coconut flour and pleasantly flavored with vanilla and lemon zest.
+These tasty and fluffy ricotta pancakes are made with coconut flour and are pleasantly flavored with vanilla and lemon zest.

-These keto pancakes are amazing.
-They are very tasty and wonderfully fluffy. 🥞The ricotta cheese adds wonderful creaminess and really enhances their texture.
+These pancakes are amazing.
+They are very tasty and wonderfully fluffy.
+The ricotta cheese adds wonderful creaminess and greatly enhances their texture.

-Coconut flour is an excellent flour substitute, but it’s not always easy to work with because it’s so absorbent.
-However, once you get the ratios right, it produces wonderful baked goods (these lemon poppy seed muffins are a good example).
+Coconut flour is not always easy to work with because it's so absorbent.
+However, once you get the ratios right, it produces wonderful baked goods (these lemon poppy seed muffins are another good example).

-You’ll only need nine ingredients to make these tasty keto ricotta pancakes.
+You'll only need a few simple ingredients to make these keto ricotta pancakes.
 The exact measurements are included in the recipe card below.
-Here’s an overview of what you’ll need:
+Here's an overview of what you'll need:

 Eggs: I use large eggs in most of my recipes, this one included.